-- 1. Corporate Management Committee: The Board has a Corporate Management Committee comprising of Senior Executives of the Company to review, approve and/or grant authorities for managing day-to-day affairs of the Company within the powers delegated by the Board.
-As at March 31, 2021, the Corporate Management Committee comprises of Mr. Jawahar Lal Goel, Managing Director, Mr. Anil Kumar Dua, Group Chief Executive Officer and Executive Director and Mr. Rajeev Kumar Dalmia, Chief Financial Officer.
+- Corporate Management Committee: The Board has a Corporate Management Committee comprising of Senior Executives of the Company to review, approve and/or grant authorities for managing day-to-day affairs of the Company within the powers delegated by the Board.
+As at March 31, 2022, the Corporate Management Committee comprises of Mr. Jawahar Lal Goel, Managing Director, Mr. Anil Kumar Dua, Group Chief Executive Officer and Executive Director and Mr. Rajeev Kumar Dalmia, Chief Financial Officer.
 The Company Secretary acts as Secretary to the Committee. - 2.
 Cost Evaluation and Rationalization Committee: Upon reference from the Board, this Committee evaluates various options to rationalize cost and enhance the productivity.
 Cost Evaluation & Rationalization Committee comprises of senior executives including the Managing Director as its member. - 3.
-ESOP Allotment Committee: To facilitate allotment of Equity Shares pursuant to exercise of Stock Options granted in accordance with the Company's ESOP Scheme, the Board constituted an ESOP Allotment Committee.
-As at March 31, 2021, the ESOP Allotment Committee comprised of Mr. Jawahar Lal Goel, Managing Director, Mr. Ashok Mathai Kurien, Non-Executive Non-Independent Director and Dr. (Mrs.) Rashmi Aggarwal, Independent Director.
-The Company Secretary acts as Secretary to the Committee. - 4.
 Disciplinary Committee: The Board of Directors of the Company on May 30, 2020 had constituted a 'Disciplinary Committee' comprising of Mr. Shankar Aggarwal, Independent Director as the Chairman, and Chief Executive Officer, Chief Financial Officer and Company Secretary & Compliance Officer as its members.
 The Committee considers and finalizes the action(s) to be taken by the Company in case of any violation of Company's Insider Trading Code read with SEBI (Prohibition of Insider Trading) Regulations, 2015.
 The Board has also inter-alia approved the quorum requirement, the scope and charter of the said Committee, the process to be followed by the said Committee on dealing with the Violation under the Insider Trading Code of the Company and/or SEBI PIT Regulations and penalty chart in case of different types of Violation.
-The Committee met on June 2, 2020 and June 3, 2020.
+The Committee met on April 09, 2021, May 10, 2021, May 20, 2021, July 12, 2021, July 16, 2021, October 13, 2021 and October 25, 2021.
 The said Meeting(s) were attended by all the members of the Committee.

-5. Fund Raising Committee: The Board of Directors of the Company on February 17, 2021, constituted a 'Fund Raising Committee' comprising of Mr. B. D. Narang, Independent Director as the Chairman, Mr. Shankar Aggarwal, Independent Director, Dr. (Mrs.) Rashmi Aggarwal, Independent Director, Mr. Rajeev K Dalmia, Chief Financial Officer and Mr. Ranjit Singh, Company Secretary & Compliance Officer of the Company, as members.
+4. Fund Raising Committee: The Board of Directors of the Company on February 17, 2021, constituted a 'Fund Raising Committee' currently comprising of Mr. Shankar Aggarwal, Independent Director as the Chairman, Dr. (Mrs.) Rashmi Aggarwal, Independent Director, Mr. Rajeev K Dalmia, Chief Financial Officer and Mr. Ranjit Singh, Company Secretary & Compliance Officer of the Company, as members.
 The Committee had been constituted for the purpose of raising funds through equity/equity linked instruments / debt instruments and/or any other instrument or security, convertible into Capital, through permissible modes including preferential issue, QIP, rights issue or any other such permissible modes to support the expansion of business and working Capital requirements.

-The Board has also inter alia approved the scope and charter of the said Committee, the process to be followed by the said Committee to deal with the matters relating to recommending, taking actions and monitoring in the matters of raising funds and related matters thereof.
+The Board has also inter-alia approved the scope and charter of the said Committee, the process to be followed by the said Committee to deal with the matters relating to recommending, taking actions and monitoring in the matters of raising funds and related matters thereof.
 The Committee met on June 7, 2021, June 15, 2021, and June 21, 2021.
-The sitting fees paid to the Directors for the fund raising committee is ₹ 50,000.
-The said Meeting(s) were attended by all the members of the Committee.
-In addition to the members, the meeting(s) were also attended by Managing Director of the Company.
 The Company Secretary acts as the Secretary to the Committee.